0xb120/cheatsheets_and_ctf-notes/Dev, ICT & Cybersec/Tools/android_sdk.md

 # start a device in writable mode with a bigger GUI
 .\emulator.exe -avd generic_28 -writable-system -scale 0.6

+# start a device and log the internet traffic inside a dump file
+.\emulator.exe -avd generic_28 -tcpdump emulator.cap
 ```

+>[!warning]
+>In some cases tcpdump does not capture the Wi-Fi interface.
+If your emulator's packet capture does not include any HTTP traffic, try to disable the phone's Wi-Fi.

 Enable hardware buttons [^avd-hw] :